 The nomination includes property historically associated with the Hiawatha golf course and clubhouse.
-It excludes property north, east, and south of Lake Hiawatha that developed as part of the greater Lake Hiawatha Park.
-It also excludes the Minneapolis Park and Recreation Board Hiawatha District Service Center that was constructed to service this district, including Lake Nokomis parks and houses Department of Forestry offices.
+It excludes Lake Hiawatha and property north, east, and south of Lake Hiawatha that developed as part of the greater Lake Hiawatha Park.
+It also excludes the Minneapolis Park and Recreation Board Hiawatha District Service Center that was constructed to service this district, including Lake Nokomis Park and houses Department of Forestry offices, and two small parcels to the northwest that historically were used for other activities.

 11. Form Prepared By

 name/title: Charlene Roise, Katie Randall, and Elizabeth Gales

-organization: Hess Roise , and Company
+organization: Hess Roise, and Company

 street & number: 100 North First Street

-city or town: Minneapolis state MN zip code:55401
+city or town: Minneapolis state: MN zip code: 55401

-e-mail: randall@hessroise.com
+e-mail: roise@hessroise.com

 telephone: 612-338-1987

-date: August 2, 2022
+date: November 4, 2022